The professors in this program are wonderful. They make themselves available whenever you need...

 An introduction to the historical development of Islam together with its basic beliefs and practices from the time of Muhammad to modern period.
 The prophet Muhammad, the Quran and Hadith, the Shari’ah, Kalam, Shiism, Sufism, and Islamic modernism will be examined.

-To learn more and begin the credit evaluation process for the Professional and Liberal Studies degree-completion program at Saint Joseph’s University, call (866) 758-7670 to speak with an admissions advisor or request more information.
+To learn more and begin the credit evaluation process for the Professional and Liberal Studies degree-completion program at Saint Joseph’s University, call (866) 758-7670 to speak with an admissions representative or request more information.